Saravananmoorthy/dchq-docker-java-solr-mongo-cassandra-example/readme.md

 ### Environment Variable Bindings Across Images

 Additionally, a user can create cross-image environment variable bindings by making a reference to another image’s environment variable.
-In this case, we have made several bindings – including database_url=jdbc:mysql://{{MySQL|container_ip}}:3306/{{MySQL|MYSQL_DATABASE}} – in which the database container IP is resolved dynamically at request time and is used to ensure that the application servers can establish a connection with the database.
+In this case, we have made several bindings – including database_url=jdbc:mysql://{{MySQL|container_hostname}}:3306/{{MySQL|MYSQL_DATABASE}} – in which the database container name is resolved dynamically at request time and is used to ensure that the application servers can establish a connection with the database.

 Here is a list of supported environment variable values: